-Access to EUROTAST genotype data
+Access to EUROTAST Genotype Data

-The primary purpose of the EUROTAST ITN Network is to explore the history and contemporary legacies of the transatlantic slave trade, through implementation and analysis of large-scale genome-wide datasets.
-Additional objectives include the use of the data generated to answer important methodological and biological questions relevant to genetic ancestry of African-descendant populations.
+The primary purpose of the EUROTAST ITN Network is to explore the history and contemporary legacies of the transatlantic slave trade, through implementation and analysis of large-scale genome-wide SNP datasets.
+Additional objectives include the use of the generated data to answer important historical and bio-anthropological questions relevant to genetic ancestry of African-descendant populations.

-EUROTAST Data Access Committee (EUROTAST DAC):
+EUROTAST Data Access Committee (EUROTAST DAC, accession number EGAC00001000687):

-Jean-Michel Dugoujon, PhD.
+Jean-Michel Dugoujon, PhD

-Cesar A. Fortes-Lima, PhD.
+Cesar Fortes-Lima, PhD

-Evolutionary Anthropology Group, Laboratory Ecological Anthropology
+Evolutionary Anthropology Team, Laboratory Eco-Anthropology

-A. Requests for Controlled-Access Data
+A. Requests for EUROTAST Controlled-Access Data

-Access to human data is through a tiered model involving unrestricted- and controlled-data access mechanisms.
+Access to EUROTAST data is through a tiered model involving controlled-data access mechanisms.
 Requests for controlled-access data are reviewed by the EUROTAST DAC, which decisions are based primarily upon conformance of the proposed research as described in the access request to the data by the qualified investigator(s) or submitting institution(s) through the Institutional Certification.
 The access period for all controlled-access data is one year; at the end of each approved period, data users can request an additional year of access or close out the project.
 Although data are de-identified, approved users of controlled-access data are encouraged to consider whether a Certificate of Confidentiality could serve as an additional safeguard to prevent compelled disclosure of any genomic data they may hold.

 * Following, as appropriate, all applicable national, tribal, and state laws and regulations, as well as relevant institutional policies and procedures for handling genomic data;